-In a separate post, we provide a comprehensive overview of WordPress Themes.
+In a previous post, we provide a comprehensive overview of WordPress Themes.

-If you haven’t yet discovered themes and what makes themes so revolutionary in terms of web design, then make sure to check out our article here: An Introduction to WP Themes
+If you haven’t yet discovered WP themes and what makes themes so revolutionary in terms of web design, then go here to read our article: About WP Themes – A Handy Guide

-In this article, you will learn where to browse hundreds of free and paid themes for your WP website.
-You will also learn about the different types of WP theme resources and get tips on how to make sure that you get the right themes for your needs and avoid experiencing problems like lack of support and poorly-coded themes.
+In this blog post, you will learn where you can search for free and paid themes for your site.
+You will also learn about the different types of WordPress theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid experiencing problems like lack of customer support and poor coding.

-As we’ve explained in another article, a theme is a unique type of web template used on WordPress-powered websites and designed specifically with WordPress in mind.
+As explained in another article, a theme is a unique type of web template used on WordPress-driven sites and designed specifically on WordPress.

-Many individual web designers and website development agencies create themes for WordPress.
-Consequently, WordPress users enjoy access to thousands of quality themes designed for a wide range of website uses.
+Many professional website designers and web development houses create themes for WordPress.
+Consequently, WordPress users have access to thousands of exciting themes covering a wide-range of uses.

-- best free WordPress themes for authors (type in whatever your business, area of interest or website is about)
+- best paid WordPress themes for artists (enter whatever your business, search topic or blog is about)

-Chances are that you are going to get an overwhelming amount of disorganized information to sort through in your search results.
+You are probably going to get an overwhelming amount of information to sort through in the search results.

-So, to help you save time and make your life easier, let’s just cut through the clutter and make the process of finding great WP themes simple.
+So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes simple.

 WordPress.com vs WordPress.org Themes

-Before we start, you need to know that WordPress offers users both a hosted and a self-hosted version.
-We’ll cover these differences in a separate post.
-For now, please note that we will only be focusing on finding themes for the self-hosted version of WordPress (WordPress.org) in this article, which gives you more freedom, more options and more control over your web design.
+Before we get started, you need to know that WordPress offers users both a hosted and a self-hosted version.
+We’ll cover these differences in another article.
+To keep things simple, let’s just cover the topic of finding themes for the self-hosted version of WordPress (WordPress.org) in this article, which gives you more freedom, more options and more control over the design areas of your website.

-Next, it’s useful to know that there are thousands of Free and Paid themes made available.
-Free themes for WordPress are generally distributed as Free Software under the terms of the GNU General Public License, or they can be made available to users as Premium (i.e. paid) themes.
+Next, it’s useful to know that there are both Free and Paid themes made available.
+Free themes for WordPress are normally distributed as Open Source Software under the terms of the GNU General Public License, or they can be listed as Premium (i.e. paid) themes.

 There are mostly 2 kinds of places where you can find themes.
-The first place is in theme marketplaces and WordPress theme directories.
-The second are the commercial and independent theme shops.
+The first is in theme marketplaces and WordPress theme directories.
+The second type of place are the commercial and independent theme development firms.

-Theme marketplaces and WordPress theme directories are big aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors search for these just like they would if they were shopping for apps on an app store or software marketplace.
+WP theme marketplaces and theme directories are big aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors search for these just like they would if they were shopping for apps on an app store or software marketplace.

 Some of the larger directories don’t just sell WordPress themes.
 They can also sell WordPress plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-Commercial and independent theme stores typically will develop both free and paid WordPress themes, and can vary in size, from an individual designer or a small team of developer, to large web and theme design and development companies.
+Commercial and independent WP theme design houses can develop both free and commercial themes, and can vary in size, from an individual designer or a small team of developer, to large theme design companies.

-Most commercial theme design houses sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WordPress theme directories .
+Most commercial theme developers sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WP theme directories .

-Let’s now show you where to find great themes for your blog.
+Let’s now show you where to find the best WP themes for your website.

-Where To Find Responsive Themes For Your Website Or Blog
+Finding The Best Responsive Themes For Your WP Website

 WordPress.org

-The official WordPress.org theme directory is the largest and best place to download WP themes for free.
-In fact, it’s probably the only free WordPress theme directory you should use when looking for free WP themes.
-The reason for this, is because –as many free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can put your computer, digital presence and even your entire business at risk.
+The official WordPress.org theme directory is the biggest and best place to search for WordPress themes for free.
+In fact, it’s probably the only free directory you should use when looking for free WordPress themes.
+The reason for this, is because –as some free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and place your computer, digital presence and even your entire business at risk.

-The WP theme directory is not only a trustworthy and reputable place to download themes for your site, but it also relies on a team of theme reviewers comprised of dedicated and code-savvy volunteers to review and ensure that each theme in the directory meets certain standards of quality and security.
+The WordPress theme directory is not only a trustworthy and reputable place to download themes for your website or blog, but it also uses a team of theme reviewers comprised of dedicated and code-savvy volunteers to review and ensure that each theme uploaded to the directory meets high quality and security standards.

-To browse thousands of excellent FREE WordPress themes from the official WP Themes Directory, go here:
+To browse thousands of professionally-designed FREE WordPress themes from the official WP Themes Repository, go here:

 http://www.wordpress.org/extend/themes

-Useful Tip: You can easily browse through every WordPress theme in the WordPress directory and not only find what you are looking for, but also easily install and activate it directly from inside your WordPress admin panel with a couple of clicks.
+Useful Tip: You can easily browse through every theme in the WordPress.org theme directory and not only find what you are looking for, but also easily install and activate it directly from within your WordPress admin panel with a couple of mouse clicks.

-This makes it easier to find what you are looking for.
-For example, you could search for themes with a blue color design, with a 3-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easy to find what you are looking for.
+For example, you could search for themes with a light colour design, with a three-column layout and a full-width template, or themes that support custom menus, etc.

-Note: in another article where we present an overview of WordPress themes and discuss the importance of using “responsive” themes, we explained how these ensure that your theme will display correctly on all devices (e.g. computers, tablets and smartphones) …
+Note: in the article where we discuss the importance of choosing “responsive” themes, we explained how these ensure that your theme will display correctly on all devices (e.g. your PC, smartphone and tablet) …

-… and display only WP themes that have been built using “responsive” design standards …
+… and bring back only WP themes that have been built using “responsive” design standards …

-The obvious “pro” to using free WordPress themes is that it’s free to download and use the theme on your site.
-Additionally, many free themes are professionally designed and come with a number of customizable settings, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free themes is that there is no cost to download and use the theme.
+Additionally, many free themes are professionally designed and come with a number of built-in customizable options, giving you great flexibility and choice in how you configure all of its various layout elements.

-The downside of using free themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide immediate support, especially if they are not getting paid.
-Many freely distributed themes ask for donations to help cover support costs.
+The ”cons” of using free WordPress themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the developer to provide urgent support, especially if they are not getting paid.
+Many free themes will ask you for a donation to help cover their support costs.

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been over one year since any changes were last made, then it’s best to think twice about downloading it, as the theme may have been abandoned by its developer.
+If it’s been over one year since any changes were made, then it’s best to think carefully about using it, as the theme may have been abandoned by its developer.

-If you’re just getting started and your website is still quite new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on premium themes or even on custom web design.
-Who knows, the free theme you’ve downloaded could be exactly what works for your site and for your business.
+If you’re just getting started and your website is still quite new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on a premium theme.
+Who knows, the free theme you’ve downloaded may just be the thing that works for your site and helps to convert your site visitors into customers.

-Now that we’ve seen how to find free themes in the WordPress theme directory and how to filter your search for themes that meet specific criteria, let’s turn our attention to finding paid themes.
+Now that we’ve seen how to find free WP themes in the WordPress.org theme directory and ways to filter your search for themes that meet your specific criteria, let’s turn our attention to paid WordPress themes.

 ThemeForest

-ThemeForest is one of the biggest and well known WP theme marketplaces online.
+ThemeForest is one of the biggest and most popular WordPress theme directories online.

-ThemeForest allows many professional WP theme developers to showcase their designs through their online marketplace.
-There are over 15,000 premium WordPress themes listed (some starting from as little as $3) …
+ThemeForest lets many professional WordPress theme designers showcase their designs through their online marketplace.
+There are currently over 15,000 premium themes listed (you can find great themes from as little as $3) …

-(click on the images above to browse all themes on ThemeForest)
+(click on the above images to see all themes on ThemeForest)

-If you visit the ThemeForest theme directory, you will be able to browse for specific WP themes in a range of categories, such as:
+If you visit the ThemeForest theme marketplace, you will be able to browse for specific themes in a range of categories, such as:

-- Blog/Magazine – themes for personal blogs and activism blogs, etc.
+- Blog/Magazine – themes for bloggers and green living blogs, etc.

-- Corporate – themes suitable for corporate sites and marketing purposes.
+- Corporate – themes suitable for corporate sites or marketing purposes.

-- Creative – themes for design, freelancers, etc.
+- Creative – themes suitable for creative work, ebook authors, etc.

-- Directory Listings – themes ideal for sites related to travel, dining out & restaurants, , etc.
+- Directory Listings – themes that suit sites related to employment opportunities, dining out & restaurants, business directories, etc.

 - eCommerce – themes for ecommerce, event bookings and registrations, etc.